Previous: package

 changeset

-This string denotes changeset to fetch.
+This string denotes the changeset to fetch.

 For Subversion repositories, the module (guix svn-download)